Trump cries 'election interference' after Maine ruling will keep him off the ballot

 Maine Secretary of State Shenna Bellows, a Democrat, released a 34-page ruling on Thursday evening stating that Trump's primary election petition is "invalid."

-"I find the declaration on his candidate form is false because he is not qualified to hold off of the President under Section 3 of the 14th Amendment [of the U.S. Constitution]," Bellows stated in her decision.
+"I find the declaration on his candidate form is false because he is not qualified to hold the office of the President under Section 3 of the 14th Amendment [of the U.S. Constitution]," Bellows wrote in her decision.

 Section 3 of the 14th Amendment, sometimes called the insurrection clause, declares that no one who has engaged in an insurrection or rebellion against the United States can hold state or federal office.
 It was originally written post-Civil War to prevent Confederate rebels from holding elected office.